 We’re yet to find another being who genuinely loves a job interview, but if you want to land the dream job they’re a necessary evil.
-So instead of dreading your next interview, come prepared with some killer questions that will knock their socks off.
+So instead of dreading your next interview, come prepared with some killer questions that will bump you to the top spot.

 Asking the right questions will also give you a chance to decide if the job is right for you.
 They may decide whether to hire you or not, but ultimately the decision around accepting the job is all yours—feel the power!